Northeast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate reached 47.9%.
-It fell of 8.3 percentage points from November and showed decline by 9.0 percentage points from same month last year.
+• The local employment rate stands at 61.6%.
+It decreased of 0.0 percentage points from March and declined by 1.9 percentage points from same month last year.

-• Local unemployment rate reached 6.2%.
-It showed decline by 1.9 percentage points month-over-month, and decreased by 0.2 percentage points year-over-year.
+• Local unemployment rate reached 6.7%.
+It decreased by 0.0 percentage points month-over-month, and showed growth by 0.8 percentage points year-over-year.

 Employment Trends